-PART 11 ALTERNATIVES FOR MONEY PURCHASE PLAN MEMBERS
+ALTERNATIVES FOR MONEY PURCHASE PLAN MEMBERS

 31-31-1101.
+Entry into the fire and police pension association defined benefit system.

-Entry into the statewide hybrid plan - rules.
-(1) Any employer who has established a local money purchase plan pursuant to part 6 of this article or article 30.5 of this title or has withdrawn into the statewide money purchase plan pursuant to part 5 of this article may apply to the board to cover some or all of the existing members of its money purchase plan under the statewide hybrid plan established pursuant to section 31-31-1102.
-An application may be initiated by filing with the board a resolution adopted by the employer pursuant to subsection (2) of this section no less than six months prior to the proposed effective date of coverage under the statewide hybrid plan, unless a shorter waiting period is approved by the board.
+(1) Any employer who has established a local money purchase plan pursuant to part 6 of this article 31 or article 30.5 of this title 31 or has withdrawn into the statewide money purchase plan pursuant to pail 5 of this article 31 may apply to the board to require all new employees hired on or after a date certain who meet the definition of member as defined in section 31-31-102 (4) to participate as a group in the defined benefit system in either the statewide defined benefit plan established in part 4 of this article 31 or the statewide hybrid plan established in section 31-31-1102.
+An application may be initiated by filing with the board a

+Certified Copy Colorado Revised Statutes 2018 resolution adopted by the governing body of the employer in accordance with the terms, process, certifications, and schedule established by the board.